Rouhani urges end to Iran's isolation

 His appeal in a speech to 1,500 economists appeared to be critical of hardliners who oppose his efforts to deliver Iran from years of erratic economic management by the previous administration of Mahmoud Ahmadinejad.

-"Our economy will not prosper as long as it is monopolised (by the government).
+"Our economy will not prosper as long as it is monopolized (by the government).
 The economy must be rid of monopoly and see competition," he said.

 "It must be freed of insider speculation, be transparent, all people must be aware of the statistics.
 If we can bring transparency to our economy, we can fight corruption."